Flick: Few Labels Text Classification using K-Aware Intermediate Learning in Multi-Task Low-Resource Languages: Introduction

 An alternative approach is few-shot learning (FSL), which involves selecting \(k\) samples from each class (\textit{N-way-K-shot}) \cite{10.1145/3386252}, and is useful when labelled data is scarce \cite{LU2023109480}.
-Recent advancements in NLP have demonstrated that this challenge can be addressed by leveraging Large Language Models (LLMs) to provide a few examples during inference, thereby ameliorating the issue of limited training data \cite{IDoFew}.
-As pointed out by \cite{IDoFew}, there are some fundamental differences between few-label machine learning and FSL.
-For instance, the key difference between the two is the unit of focus: few-shot learning focuses on the number of samples per class, while few-label learning focuses on the number of labels per instance.
+Recent advancements in Natural Language Processing (NLP) have demonstrated that this challenge can be addressed by leveraging Large Language Models (LLMs) to provide a few examples during inference, thereby mitigating the issue of limited training data \cite{IDoFew}.
+Using this technique in inference models, particularly with BERT-based models or LLMs, presents certain challenges.
+The former is often limited by its smaller model size and parameters, while the latter, despite its greater knowledge, incurs high computational costs.
+Furthermore, both types of models may struggle with LR languages, as they have primarily been developed based on HR languages.

-Nevertheless, fine-tuning a Pre-Trained Language Model (PTM), such as BERT \cite{devlin2019bertpretrainingdeepbidirectional} or AraBERT \cite{antoun-etal-2020-arabert}, helps address the limited label challenge, but its performance remains constrained \cite{goyal2023finetune}.
-An alternative approach is self-training, where pseudo-labels are generated for unlabeled data, which are then treated as labelled data for subsequent training.
-Traditional self-training methods typically do not include sample selection or account for noise in the pseudo-labels, leading to error accumulation over training iterations.
+Nevertheless, fine-tuning Bidirectional Encoder Representations from Transformers (BERT), such as BERT model \cite{devlin2019bertpretrainingdeepbidirectional} or AraBERT \cite{antoun-etal-2020-arabert} (a language representation model for Arabic, based on Google's BERT), helps address the limited label challenge, but its performance remains constrained \cite{goyal2023finetune}.
+An alternative approach is self-training, where PLs are generated for unlabeled data, which are then treated as labelled data for subsequent training.
+Traditional self-training methods typically do not include sample selection or account for noise in the PLs.
 To address this, Shnarch et al. propose $Cluster\&Tune$ \cite{shnarch-etal-2022-cluster}, introducing an intermediary task aimed at enhancing the fine-tuning performance of BERT.
-Their approach involves leveraging unsupervised learning, which generates pseudo-labels that are subsequently utilised as inputs for fine-tuning.
+Their approach involves leveraging unsupervised learning, which generates PLs that are subsequently utilised as inputs for fine-tuning.
 Another notable contribution in this area is IDoFew \cite{IDoFew}, which incorporates dual clustering, with the second cluster serving as a correction mechanism.
-However, despite the elegance and efficacy of these methodologies, their applicability to low-resource languages remains largely unexplored.
+However, despite the elegance and efficacy of these methodologies, their applicability to LR languages remains largely unexplored.
 In particular, the effectiveness of fine-tuning with a limited number of labelled examples, especially in the context of the Arabic language, remains an open question.